tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 <a class="noCrossRef" href="http://www.slideshare.net/jmusser/ten-reasons-developershateyourapi" class="noExtIcon"><img class="medium" src="images/yourdocsucks.png" alt="Your API documentation sucks" /></a>

-## Since 2005, REST APIs are taking off in a huge way

 If REST APIs were an uncommon software product, it wouldn't be that big of a deal.
 But actually, REST APIs are taking off in a huge way.
 Through the PEW Research Center, Programmableweb.com has charted and tracked the prevalence of web APIs.

 <a class="noCrossRef" href="http://www.slideshare.net/programmableweb/web-api-growthsince2005" class="noExtIcon"><img class="medium" src="images/growthinrestapis.png" alt="Growth in web APIs" /></a>

 eBay's API in 2005 was one of the first web APIs.
 Since then, there has been a tremendous growth in web APIs.
 Given the importance of clear and accurate API documentation, this presents a perfect market opportunity for technical writers.
-Technical writers can apply their communication skills to fill a gap in a market that is exploding.
+Technical writers can apply their communication skills to fill a gap in a market that moving upward exponentially.

 ## Because REST APIs are a style not a standard, docs are essential